Hot and cold water systems - things to consider

 Storage tanks

-Keep volume of water stored to a minimum, ie just enough for one day's usage.
+Keep the volume of water stored to a minimum (just enough for 1 day's usage).

-If using multiple tanks, ensure they are linked together so that water flows through each, avoiding stagnation in any one tank.
+If using multiple tanks, ensure they are linked together so that water flows through each of them, avoiding stagnation in any one tank.

-Record total consumption of cold water of a typical day.
+Record the total consumption of cold water of a typical day.

 This check ensures the continuous flow of cold water to help avoid stagnation.